texas-society-neuroradiology/texas-society-neuroradiology.github.io/README.md

 2. Run the docker compose file using `docker compose up -d`.
 This will start two containers (the backend sql database and the webserver to access Wordpress)

-3. Make edits to the Wordpress website at `localhost:80`
+3. Make edits to the Wordpress website at `localhost:80/admin`.
+Login using the username: dsalmon and the password I've secretly shared with you.

 4. Download the website using the `SimplyStatic` plugin on wordpress.
 This will place the website in the `deploy` folder of the Github Repo